 \subsection{Experiment setting}

-\textbf{Evaluation protocols.} We use three procedures. \begin{itemize} \item \textbf{Point addition.} We sample 2K in distribution examples.
+\textbf{Evaluation protocols.} We use three procedures. \begin{itemize} \item \textbf{Point addition.} We sample 2,000 in distribution examples.
 We compute values with each method.
-We form an initial training set of 1K and retrain while adding the highest value samples from the remaining pool.
-We evaluate on a different target domain. \item \textbf{Data removal.} We sample 1K of 2K in distribution points.
+We form an initial training set of 1,000 and retrain while adding the highest value samples from the remaining pool.
+We evaluate on a different target domain. \item \textbf{Data removal.} We sample 1,000 of 2,000 in distribution points.
 We score them, remove the top 50 percent by value, and train on the rest.
 We evaluate on the target domain.
 A larger drop in accuracy indicates a better ability to identify low utility samples. \item \textbf{Instability.} We assess sensitivity to small changes in the training set.
-We fix 290 of 300 indices, resample the remaining 10, repeat valuation five times, and compute the standard deviation of value rankings on the fixed indices. \end{itemize} \textbf{Baselines and parameters.} For KNN Shapley, we use a validation set of 1K examples and set the neighborhood size to 1K.
+We fix 180 of 200 indices, resample the remaining 20, repeat valuation five times, and compute the standard deviation of value rankings on the fixed indices.
+These five runs use different random seeds (8, 18, 29, 39, 58). \end{itemize} \textbf{Baselines and parameters.} In this work, we limit the EV-integrated methods to LAVA, KNN Shapley, and Data-OOB, selected based on a balance of performance and computational efficiency.
+For KNN Shapley, we use a validation set of 1,000 examples and set the neighborhood size to 1,000.
 For Data-OOB, we follow the original paper with num models = 800.
-We train a logistic regression classifier for 30 epochs with a learning rate of 0.01.
+We train a logistic regression classifier for 10 epochs with a learning rate of 0.001.

 \textbf{Hardware setting.} We set seed 42 on a single RTX 4090 GPU and an Intel Xeon Gold 6426Y CPU with 32 cores.